ashiqguntupalli/task-pilot/README.md

 - `-m` or `--model`: Specify the LLM model to use.
 Default is "llama3.2:3b".
 - `-l` or `--log`: Enable logging.
 If not specified, logging is disabled by default.
+- `-t` or `--tag`: Specify a tag whose content will be excluded from the task planning process.

 ### Prerequisites